isomerpages/mlaw-corp/_law-practice-entities-and-lawyers/3a-apply-for-approval-to-hold-interests-in-a-law-practice-entity.md

   <tr>
     <td>
       <ul>
-        <li style="text-align: justify">CorpPass (or Singapore Corporate Access) is a one-stop authentication and authorisation service for corporate users to transact with Government agencies online on behalf of their organisations.</li>
+        <li>CorpPass (or Singapore Corporate Access) is a one-stop authentication and authorisation service for corporate users to transact with Government agencies online on behalf of their organisations.</li>
-        <li style="text-align: justify">CorpPass will be required for all local entities with a Unique Entity Number (UEN) and for foreign entities that wish to access Government-to-Business (G2B) digital services in Singapore.
+        <li>CorpPass will be required for all local entities with a Unique Entity Number (UEN) and for foreign entities that wish to access Government-to-Business (G2B) digital services in Singapore.
 Individuals and local entities without a UEN will continue using their SingPass to transact with the Government.</li>
-        <li style="text-align: justify">A complete user guide on how to obtain CorpPass authorisation can be found on the CorpPass <a href="https://www.corppass.gov.sg/corppass/common/userguides">website</a>.</li>
+        <li>A complete user guide on how to obtain CorpPass authorisation can be found on the CorpPass <a href="https://www.corppass.gov.sg/corppass/common/userguides">website</a>.</li>
       </ul>
     </td>
     <td>